Best Neighborhoods to Trick-or-Treat on Halloween in NYC

 DOT's Trick-or-Treat Streets in NYC

-If the above suggestions aren't enough, take note: For the second year in a row, the Department of Transportation is sponsoring more than 100 trick-or-treat streets, which will be closed to traffic to allow little revelers to enjoy some holiday fun all Halloween weekend long.
-You can see a full list of trick-or-treat streets and their programming partners here
+If the above suggestions aren't enough, take note: The Department of Transportation is sponsoring more than 100 trick-or-treat streets, which will be closed to traffic to allow little revelers to enjoy some holiday fun all Halloween weekend long.
+You can see a full list of trick-or-treat streets and programming partners here.

 This post, originally posted in October 2008, is updated annually.